-There is road access to the Chame -districts headquarter of Manang and further, so this day Nar Phu Valley Short Trek begins from Koto village and then leave the main trail of Nepal’s legendary Annapurna Circuit.
-After crossing the Marsyangdi River at Koto, the trail heading to Nar Phu Valley following Nar Khola, where just a few trekkers can be seen.
-The trek swiftly moves away from routes with more trekkers-traffic and into the remote Nar Phu valley.
+There is road access to the Chame -district headquarter of Manang and further, so this day Nar Phu Valley Short Trek begins from Koto village and then leaves the main trail of Nepal’s legendary Annapurna Circuit.
+After crossing the Marsyangdi River at Koto, the trail heading to Nar Phu Valley follows Nar Khola, where just a few trekkers can be seen.
+The trek swiftly moves away from routes with more trekkers traffic and into the remote Nar Phu valley.
 The trail goes through the narrow path and forest with a frequent glimpse of mountains view.
 Colorful Tibetan Chortens, Monastery, rock painting, prayer stones, and huge pasture land crossed the Dharmashala justify your trip.
-Then further heading to the Nar Phu Valley via Meta, Chyank, and Kang, where broken fragments of building remind you, 1960’s Khampa revolution.
+Then further head to the Nar Phu Valley via Meta, Chyank, and Kang, where broken fragments of buildings remind you, of the 1960s Khampa revolution.
 There are several side trips from the Phu Village; you may visit the Tashi Khaling Gumba, Himlung Himal Base Camp (4,920m), and the sacred site of Damodar Kunda trail.
-On the favorable weather properly organized trekkers can go direct Phu to Nar village making a venture journey with Phu Pass (5,050m) and Nar Pass (5,400m).
+In favorable weather properly organized trekkers can go direct Phu to Nar village making a venture journey with Phu Pass (5,050m) and Nar Pass (5,400m).
 The trip retrace to the Meta village, where you may visit the Kangaru Himal Base Camp (4,500m) and then continue for the Kanga La Pass (5,320m) via Nar Phedi and Nar Village.
 The view from Kang La pass is incredible with 360 degrees of Annapurna Range, Chulu Range, Himlung Himal (7,176m), Kangaru Himal (6,981m), and Lamjung Himal (6,983m).
-Finally Kangla Pass Short Trek ends at Chame the Annapurna Circuit main trail via Ngawal (3675m), from where drive backs to Besisahar and onward to your destination.
+Finally Kangla Pass Short Trek ends at Chame the Annapurna Circuit main trail via Ngawal (3675m), from where drive back to Besisahar and onward to your destination.
 These days, you can drive Ngawal to Besisahar direct by Jeep also, it takes about 10 hours.

 Nar Phu Valley is an ideal trip to learn the depth of Nepal’s mountaineering and culture in a short time.
-Comparatively this trekking is chipper than another restricted area of Nepal.
-This 9 days tea house trek is designed for those trekkers who would like to explore the high Himalaya in a short time with a limited budget.
-Are you looking for the Beaten Path trip in Nepal at the best time of the year but like to avoid the crowded of tourists?
+Comparatively this trekking is cheaper than other restricted areas of Nepal.
+This 9 days tea house trek is designed for those trekkers who would like to explore the high Himalayas in a short time with a limited budget.
+Are you looking for the Beaten Path trip in Nepal at the best time of the year but like to avoid crowds of tourists?
 Then, Nar Phu Valley and Kangla Pass Short Terk would be the key destination for you.
-We at Nepal Mother House Treks is glad to organize your trip throughout whole the year-round by expert local Guide and porters.
+We at Nepal Mother House Treks are glad to organize your trip throughout whole the year round with expert local Guides and porters.
 But autumn and spring are the best time for this trek.
-As Nar Phu Valley is located rain shadow area behind the Himalayas, monsoon also a great time to visit.
+As Nar Phu Valley is located rain shadow area behind the Himalayas, the monsoon is also a great time to visit.